 The Authentication Manager also verifies user identities and implements site access policies.
-It can also be used to supply an audit trail of the actions of users who have been granted administrative privileges over Sun Ray services.
 The Authentication Manager is not visible to the user.

 The interaction between the Authentication Manager and the DTU works as follows:

 - 1. A user accesses a DTU. - 2.
 The DTU sends the user's token information to the Authentication Manager and requests access.
 If a smart card is presented to the DTU, the smart card's type and ID are the token.
 If not, the DTU's Ethernet address is sent. - 3.
 If the Authentication Manager runs through the entire list of modules and no module takes responsibility for the request, the user is denied. - 4.
 If the user is accepted, the Authentication Manager starts an X Windows session for the user, which takes the user to the login screen.
 Solaris implementations use the dtlogin screen; Linux implementations use GDM.